History of George Stephanopoulos in Timeline

 2008: Launch of George's Bottom Line Blog

-During the 2008 presidential election campaign, Stephanopoulos launched a blog called 'George's Bottom Line' on the ABC News website, where he shared political news and analysis.
+During the 2008 presidential election campaign, George Stephanopoulos launched a blog called George's Bottom Line on the ABC News website, where he blogged about political news and analysis.

-January 11, 2009: 'This Week' Beats 'Meet the Press'
+January 11, 2009: "This Week" Beats "Meet the Press"

-December 14, 2009: Started Co-Anchoring GMA
+December 14, 2009: Began Co-anchoring GMA

-On December 14, 2009, Stephanopoulos began co-anchoring 'Good Morning America'.
+On December 14, 2009, George Stephanopoulos began co-anchoring "Good Morning America".

-December 2009: Offered Anchor Job on Good Morning America
+December 2009: Offered Good Morning America Job

 2009: Spoke at Tri-C Presidential Scholarship Luncheon

-In 2009, Stephanopoulos spoke at the annual Tri-C Presidential Scholarship Luncheon held at the Renaissance Cleveland Hotel and praised Cuyahoga Community College.
+In 2009, George Stephanopoulos spoke at the annual Tri-C Presidential Scholarship Luncheon held at the Renaissance Cleveland Hotel and praised Cuyahoga Community College.

-2010: Attendance at Jeffrey Epstein's Dinner Party
+2010: Attended Dinner Party at Jeffrey Epstein's Home

 December 2011: Return as Host of This Week

-January 7, 2012: Co-Moderated Republican Debate
+January 7, 2012: Co-moderator of Debate

 2012: Donation to Clinton Foundation

-In 2012, Stephanopoulos donated $25,000 to the Clinton Foundation, one of three such donations.
+In 2012, George Stephanopoulos donated $25,000 to the Clinton Foundation.

 2013: Appearance in House of Cards

-In 2013, George Stephanopoulos played himself in House of Cards.
+In 2013, George Stephanopoulos played himself in an episode of the television series "House of Cards".

 August 2014: Chief Anchor at ABC News